-On January 31, 2012, we issued 100,000 shares of restricted Common Stock to an investor relations firm for payment of services to be rendered over one year.
+On April 26, 2012, we issued 17,500 shares of restricted Common Stock to two investor relations firms for payment of services to be rendered over one month.
+On April 27, 2012, we issued 100,000 shares of restricted Common Stock to an investor relations firm for payment of services to be rendered over six months.
 The shares were issued without registration under the Securities Act, in reliance upon the exemption set forth in Section 4(2) of the Securities Act, for transactions not involving a public offering.